CSRD Software and Services

 The goal is to close the gap between financial and sustainability reporting and data.
 Companies subject to CSRD are required to report in line with the European Sustainability Reporting Standards (“ESRS”).
 The ESRS were developed by an independent body bringing together different stakeholders called the European Financial Reporting Advisory Group (“EFRAG”).

-EU law requires all large companies and all listed companies (except listed micro-enterprises) to disclose information on what they see as the risks and opportunities arising from social and environmental issues, and on the impact of their activities on people and the environment.
+EU law will require all companies of 1000 employees and above to disclose information on what they see as the risks and opportunities arising from social and environmental issues, and on the impact of their activities on people and the environment.

 This helps investors, civil society organisations, consumers and other stakeholders to evaluate the sustainability performance of companies, as part of the European green deal.

-Read more about CSRD
+Read more about CSRD including the latest Omnibus update proposals.